amyconroy/play/README.md

 <center><b> Grades estimated based on current work. </center></b>

-<b> HTML : A </b>
+<b> HTML : C </b>

-We have a number of pages working and have ensured that they work with a validator (we can still include XHTML in the partials header, so I think this counts as validation as it will still throw an error for an unclosed tags etc even when rendered with template engine, because the browser is returned a full normal html page rendered by server).
-We also have experienced a number of issues (issues with html: can't think of any, maybe adding semantic tags instead of div?) and are highly confident in the structure of HTML pages.
+We tried to include the XHTML tag, however after using Handlebars it does not seem to be validating.
+However, we also have experienced a number of issues (inlcuding the addition of semantic tags instead of div) and are highly confident in the structure of HTML pages.
+     In order to move our HTML grade to an A, we will investigate the issues with the HXTML delivery.

 <b> CSS : B </b>

-We have ensured that there are no style tags and attributs in our HTML pages, and have gained a high level of experience with stylesheets. (potential issues still to fix: mostly responsive design.
-I put in a lot of px measurements which ian doesn't like but these can be easily enough switched to something like rem/em or %.
-Additionally mediaframes so if looking at webpage on a phone the navbar doesn't crush).
+We have ensured that there are no style tags and attributs in our HTML pages, and have gained a high level of experience with stylesheets.
+There are some bad relative measurements, currently in px measurements, which will be changed to make it responsive.
+By doing so, as we are confident with CSS style, we expect this to bring our grade to an A.

 <b> JS : B </b>

-We have written a large amount of script ourselves, including the routes script (!! and db!!). // should potentially touch on the number of issues involved.
-Slider script was self written, main issue with that was timing as javascript does not have native sleep() function.
-Random quote generator -> need to add a text file to pull quotes from, change it from HTMLinner method which is unsafe.
+We have written a large amount of script ourselves, including the routes script and database callbacks.
+The slider script was self written, main issue with that was timing as javascript does not have native sleep() function.
+For our random quote generator, we will add a text file to pull quotes from, as we currently change it from HTMLinner method which is unsafe.
+We are also planning on creating a demo for our game, written ourselves in javascript.
+We expect this will bring us to an A.

 <b> PNG : A </b>